pyg-team/pytorch_geometric/docs/source/tutorial/dist_GLT.rst

 1.2 Partitioning the graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-GLT adopts an edge-cut method to partition graph data, node and edge features are splitted and stored together with each graph partition, and the generated partition mapping of graph nodes and edges will also be saved into the output directory.
+GLT adopts an edge-cut approach to partition the graph topology (nodes and edges),
+features of nodes and edges are partitioned according to the topology partitioning
+results, and are stored together with each graph topology partition.
+The mapping information from graph nodes and edges to partition IDs are also
-The partitioning occurs in three steps:
+saved.
+In general, the process of partitioning can be summarized into three steps:

 -
-  (1) Run a partition algorithm to assign nodes to partitions.
+  (1) Run a partitioning algorithm to assign nodes to partitions.

 -
-  (2) Construct partition graph structure based on the node assignment.
+  (2) Construct the  graph structure based on the node assignment for each partition.

 -
-  (3) Split the node features and edge features based on the partition
+  (3) Split the node features and edge features based on the partitioning results.
-      result.

-GLT implements a simple `graphlearn_torch.partition.RandomPartitioner <graphlearn_torch.partition.random_partitioner.RandomPartitioner>`__ to partition graph data randomly and evenly:
+GLT implements a simple `graphlearn_torch.partition.RandomPartitioner <graphlearn_torch.partition.random_partitioner.RandomPartitioner>`__
+to partition graph data randomly and evenly:

 .. code-block:: python